richardhaslam/frackit/appl/example3/README.md

 Example 3
 =========

-__As in the previous examples, this description focuses on the c++ implementation given in the main file `example3.cc`, but in `example3.py` you can find how to realize this example using the Frackit python bindings.__
+__As in the previous examples, this description focuses on the C++ implementation given in the main file `example3.cc`, but in `example3.py` you can find how to realize this example using the Frackit python bindings.__